-Some course content will be presented by the tutor.
-There will be class discussion.
+The day will be presented through a mixture of seminars led by the tutor and course discussions.
 We will work together on one story idea, and then participants will write their own individual story.
 Those stories will be read out loud and workshopped together.